September 8th, 2020

 - Streaming of recent performances from Hubbard Hall, including theater, opera, music and residency workshops.

-- Filling our community with art wherever we can, with chalk drawings throughout our community.
+- Filling our community with art wherever we can.

 - Op-Eds in the Times Union, Bennington Banner and Berkshire Eagle, which you can read on the Media page of thedavidsnider.com